Mantix/app-store-connect-api-php/README.md

 ]);
 ```

-### Caching ###
+### Caching

-JWT token are cached for 10 minutes and only be created if doesn't existed or has been expired.
-JWT token is not shared between clients.
-Each client has its own token as defined in src/Client.php
+JWT tokens are cached for 10 minutes and only generated if they don't exist or have expired.
+JWT tokens are not shared between clients.
+Each client has its own token as defined in `src/Client.php`:

 ```php
 public function generateToken()
 {